Policy Forum for Wales

 Discussion is also expected on how best to prepare for future use of digital innovation and AI in mental health service delivery, in line with the Digital and Data Strategy for Health and Social Care.

-We are pleased to be able to include keynote sessions with: Ciara Rogers, National Director, Mental Health, NHS Wales, and John Powell, Clinical Advisor for Mental Health, Healthcare Inspectorate.
+We are pleased to be able to include keynote sessions with: Ciara Rogers, National Director, Mental Health, NHS Wales; and John Powell, Clinical Advisor for Mental Health, Healthcare Inspectorate.
 Further senior contributors are being contacted.

 Overall, areas for discussion include: